Klymentiy Sheptytsky: Early life

 In 1911 Sheptytsky decided to become a monk and entered the Benedictine (Latin Rite) Beuron Archabbey (Baden-Württemberg), Germany.
-After a year he decided to follow the example of his older brother, returning to the Ukrainian Greek Catholic Church of their ancestors and entered the Studite Monastery of St. Theodore in Bosnia.
+After a year he decided to follow the example of his older brother, returning to the Ukrainian Greek Catholic Church of their ancestors and entered the Studite Monastery at Kamenica, near Čelinac, Bosnia-Herzegovina.
 He took the religious name of Clement, after Pope Clement I, martyred in Chersonesos, who together with Andrew the Apostle is considered to be the founder of Christianity in the Balkans.
-In 1913 he undertook theological studies in Innsbruck and on 28 August 1915 he was ordained a priest by the Bishop of Križevci, Croatia Dionisije Njaradi, while studied.
+In 1913 he undertook theological studies at the University of Innsbruck and on 28 August 1915 he was ordained a priest by the Greek Catholic Bishop of Križevci, Croatia, Eparch Dionisije Njaradi, while he studied.
+He took solemn vows on 22 December 1917 as a member of the Ukrainian Studite Monks.
 After finishing them in 1919 returned to Ukraine to settle in the Holy Dormition Lavra, currently in Lviv Raion of Lviv Oblast.

 In 1926, Sheptytsky was named the hegumen (prior) of the Univ Lavra and in 1944, became the Archmandrite (abbot).
 In 1937 he came to Lviv to aide his ailing brother Andrew (Andrey).
 In 1939 the region was occupied by communists, the Soviet "liberators" immediately implemented a plan to eliminate the Ukrainian intellectual elites and church.
 At the time they did not arrest the Metropolitan himself, fearing his great authority among the nation, but went after his family attempting to capture Sheptytsky and murdering their brother Leon along with his family.

-During that time the Metropolitan divided the Soviet union into four exarchates and named Sheptytsky the exarch of Russia.
+On 17 September 1939, Metropolitan Andrey appointed Klymentiy Sheptytsky the Russian Catholic Apostolic Exarch of Great Russia and Siberia.
+Communication with the Vatican was limited because of the Soviet annexation, but the Vatican officially recognized this appointment in November or December 1941.
+The borders of the apostolic exarchate were defined as "ethnic Great Russia, Finland, and Siberia" by the 1942 synod of exarchs, though he had practically no connection with anyone there because it was all under Soviet control.
+Sheptytsky still prepared literature for possible future missionary work there and in 1942 established a separate vicariate for Siberia.
+When the Russian Jesuit Viktor Novikov secretly went into Soviet territory, he was designated vice-exarch of Siberia by Sheptytsky.